 In order to assess greenhouse gas-generating activities associated with Hermosa Beach's operations and the greater community, we researched the sources and activities of the greenhouse gas emissions.
 We created a Life-Cycle diagram, shown in Figure 1 below that connects sources and activities from each sector within the city.
 The urban system as a whole includes the extraction, production, consumption, and disposal of three production systems, water, energy, and materials.
-We considered both direct emissions from combustion - which we refer to as emissions sources - as well as processes that indirectly lead to emissions - which we refer to as emissions-generating activities.
-All emissions-generating activities match with at least one emissions source since greenhouse gases come from the car's tailpipe.
+We considered both direct emissions from combustion - which we refer to as emissions sources -- as well as processes that indirectly lead to emissions -- which we refer to as emissionsgenerating activities.
+All emissions-generating activities match with at least one emissions source.
+For example, an internal combustion engine automobile is an emissions source since greenhouse gases come from the car's tailpipe.
 The emissions-generating activity is the mobility the car provides, which could also be met with an electric vehicle or on a bicycle.